Skip to Content

 Ability to Easily Switch from Shore Power to Dry Camp Mode

-This is an interesting feature that allows you to change the set point of the battery charge based on how you’re camping.
+This is an interesting feature that lets you adjust the battery charge set point based on how you’re camping.
 If you’re boondocking, you’ll want to be charging to maximum capacity.
-But when you’re connected to shore power you can switch to standby mode.
+But when you’re connected to shore power, you can switch to standby mode.
 You can also use stand-by mode to help maintain your batteries when your rig is in storage.

 What Are Some of the Best RV Solar Charge Controllers?